Rome

 Pantheon

-The Pantheon's monumental eight columned entrance is one of the most recognisable structures in the world and was originally built as a Roman temple before it was consecrated as a Catholic Church.
+The Pantheon's monumental eight columned entrance is one of the most recognizable structures in the world and was originally built as a Roman temple before it was consecrated as a Catholic Church.

-Throughout the day the circular room's marble and granite structure is alluminated with dazzling patterns as the sun enters an unglazed window in the centre of the dome
+Throughout the day the circular room's marble and granite structure is illuminated with dazzling patterns as the sun enters an unglazed window in the centre of the dome.

 The Colosseum